 - Consider other elements in the space – for example, a fireplace, bookshelves etc.

 - Look at where the doors are – internal and external.
-It is important when considering the amount of space that you have that you leave room for people to move around and so you need to consider passageways when planning out the space.
+It is important when considering the amount of space that you have that you leave room for people to move around.
+You therefore need to consider passageways when planning out the space.

 - Consider how much space you have when the dining chairs are moved away from the table.
 You really need to allow at least 60cm around the table for the chair to be pushed back comfortably.